 OR Fast Track to Brilliant Riding takes you through every part of your horse’s life.
 It’s basically a re-start for your horse – releasing stress and tension from every aspect of your horse’s life as you go, PLUS it’s a re-start for your own relaxed, confident riding with a great riding seat.
-There’s a number of different ways of doing those 81 lessons, all supported in a student only forum and Live Seminars pretty much monthly.
+There’s a number of different ways of doing those 81 lessons, all supported in a student only forum.
 That’s $650.

 OR if you’re impatient and want it all now (laughing to myself here at my own remembered impatience) then you can have a fully mentored, individually tailored, private clinic by distance, with your own horse at home, you can do a fully mentored program over 6 months, called Ease and Grace, that integrates and pulls from every lesson I’ve ever taught over the years, including the healing work – that’s $1750.

 I’m smiling.
 There’s a saying about manifesting that says “give to others what you’d like to have”.
 Otherwise known as “what goes around comes around”. 🙂 You’re going to find that helping your horse like this is going to reduce YOUR stress, teach YOU how to systematically relieve your own stress and thus your own tension and you’ll find yourself healing too.
 I guess you can see now why love this work so much!